dylanaraps/taskrunner.nvim/Readme.md

 The plugin by default will look for your gulp/gruntfile in your current working directory.
 If no taskrunner file is found it'll look up a directory 5 times.
 If you don't like/want this to happen, there's an option below to look through more directories and to disable this.

 The plugin only works with Neovim because it makes use of neovim's built in terminal splits to create the taskrunner split.
 If installed in regular vim the plugin won't do anything.
+So it's fine to install in a .vimrc used in both vim/nvim.

 ![Gulp](https://raw.githubusercontent.com/dylanaraps/taskrunner.nvim/master/screenshots/gulp.png)